-- Moore, Ray.
-Thomas Jefferson's journey to the south of France.
+- Moore, Roy and Alma Moore.
+Thomas Jefferson's Journey to the South of France.
 New York: Stewart, Tabori & Chang, 1999.

-- Rice, Howard C. Jr. Thomas Jefferson's Paris.
+- Rice, Howard C. Thomas Jefferson's Paris.
 Princeton: Princeton University Press, 1976.

 - Shackelford, George Green.
 Thomas Jefferson's Travels in Europe, 1784-1789.
 Baltimore: Johns Hopkins University Press, 1995.

-- Wilson, Douglas and Lucia Stanton.
+- Wilson, Douglas L. and Lucia C. Stanton.
 Thomas Jefferson: Jefferson Abroad.
 New York: Modern Library, 1999.

 - Look for further sources in the Thomas Jefferson Portal.

 - 1. Douglas L. Wilson and Lucia C. Stanton, eds., Thomas Jefferson: Jefferson Abroad (New York: Modern Library, 1999), v.